 5.7 Grams Fresh Yeast = 1 tsp Active Dry Yeast

-The Lower the amount of yeast more is the rising time hence the more flavor in the bread.
+Lower the amount of yeast more is the rising time hence more flavour in the bread.

 The exact amount of yeast needed to rise bread dough depends on three things:

-Q) What is meant by terms like proofing, knockdown, kneading the bread dough, etc?
+What is meant by terms like proofing, knockdown, kneading the bread dough, etc.

 You took utmost care in everything yet your bread didn’t rise.
 Why?